-According to Americans with Disabilities Act doors and all their parts, including design has to be specifically constructed.
+According to the Americans with Disabilities Act, doors and all their parts, including design has to be specifically constructed.
 Moreover, ADA compliance required in all the new and old buildings.
 For instance, all the locks you have in your office doors should be “ADA compliant locks”, or if you have indicator locks, they have to be “ADA compliant indicator locks".

 To assist you in finding the right door lock, we have decided to introduce you to these kinds of locks.